mutualmobile/MMProgressHUD/README.md

 Use `+ (void)setPresentationStyle:(MMProgressHUDPresentationStyle)presentationStyle;` to modify the presentation animation.

 ###Full-Screen
-MMProgressHUD is window-based, meaning it will display the overlay above the status bar.
+MMProgressHUD is window-based, so it will display the overlay above the status bar.
 This means that MMProgressHUD does not muck with your view hierarchies and will stay self-contained in its own window.
 MMProgressHUD does not make itself the key window at any point during presentation.

 ###Autosizing
 MMProgressHUD supports almost arbitrary text content.
 As a matter of design and clutter, you probably shouldn't put too much text into a HUD, but MMProgressHUD will intelligently lay itself out depending on your text content.
 Changing the text and image content while the HUD is displayed will initiate an animation between the two states.
 This animation is very fast, yet not instantaneous in order to provide context of the state change.